diliaur/displaysheets/README.md

 ## To Do

-- [ ] Make checkboxes work together across category; e.g. don't completely reset the filtration when others are checked/unchecked.
+- [ ] Add special-case filtration back in for citizenship column and grad/undergrad terms
+- [ ] Add function comment headers
 - [ ] Add column for deadlines (in original spreadsheet)
 - [ ] Find a more robust way to pull this off.
 	- _2018/09/05_ Need the simplicity of Google Sheets for non-technical users to edit the spreadsheet & don't want to build a whole other (ungeneralizable) mini-CMS just to plug back into wordpress.
 But also don't want to risk the whole project going offline if the API breaks.
 Maybe can use Tabletop to export the spreadsheet & cache that.

 ## Done
+- [x] (2019-01-25) Make checkboxes work together across category; e.g. don't completely reset the filtration when others are checked/unchecked.
 - [x] (2018-11-28) Add case to handle multiple checkboxes - might require some kind of global query tracker
 - [x] (2018-11-19) Add responsive sidebar to house checkbox filtration or other info
 - [x] (2018-11-16) Create simple collapse pane toggle WITHOUT bootstrap - currently need BS4 but don't want to use it because it throws off page styling